awslabs/kubeflow-manifests/website/content/en/docs/add-ons/load-balancer/guide.md

 Follow this guide only if you are **not** using `Cognito` as the authentication provider in your deployment.
 Cognito-integrated deployment is configured with the AWS Load Balancer controller by default to create an ingress-managed Application Load Balancer and exposes Kubeflow via a hosted domain.

+> Note: For Terraform deployment users, some steps that should be skipped will have a note indicating such below.

 ## Background

 Kubeflow does not offer a generic solution for connecting to Kubeflow over a Load Balancer because this process is highly dependent on your environment and cloud provider.
 On AWS, we use the [AWS Load Balancer (ALB) controller](https://kubernetes-sigs.github.io/aws-load-balancer-controller/), which satisfies the Kubernetes [Ingress resource](https://kubernetes.io/docs/concepts/services-networking/ingress/) to create an [Application Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) (ALB).
 When you create a Kubernetes `Ingress`, an ALB is provisioned that load balances application traffic.